chinamike65/hugo-tuolesi/content/book2/book2en.md

 Lineage is very important, for example: Dharma is a mobile phone, lineage is a signal, inheritance is a very important condition.

-Among the three major sects, many of the lineage paths of Chinese Buddhism have been broken, as have those of Southern Buddhism.
+Among the three major schools, many of the lineage paths of Chinese Buddhism have been broken, as have those of Southern Buddhism.

 But the lineage of Tibetan Buddhism has never been broken, and the lineage is very complete.